Brooklyn Courtnall

-Brooklyn Jean Courtnall (born December 28, 2002) is a Canadian-American professional soccer player who plays as a defender for the North Carolina Courage of the National Women's Soccer League (NWSL).
-Born in the United States, she has represented Canada at the youth international level.
+Brooklyn Jean Courtnall (born December 28, 2002) is a professional soccer player who plays as a defender for San Diego Wave FC of the National Women's Soccer League (NWSL), on loan from Bay FC.
+Born in the United States, she plays for the Canada national team.
 She played college soccer for the USC Trojans, earning first-team All-American honors in 2024.

 Early life

 Born and raised in Los Angeles, Courtnall began playing soccer with an AYSO team at age five and also grew up running track.
 She attended Oaks Christian School in Westlake Village, which she helped lead to the state track championship in 2019.
 She played one season of high school soccer and played DA club soccer for Real So Cal.
 She initially committed to the University of California, Los Angeles, in the footsteps of her older sister, Ally, before switching to the University of Southern California.

 College career

 Courtnall was a four-year starter for the USC Trojans from 2021 to 2024, making 78 appearances on the back line.
 She missed time with USC only once, when she represented Canada at the 2022 FIFA U-20 Women's World Cup.
 She earned All-Pac-12 third-team honors each of her first three seasons.
 A team captain in her senior season in 2024, she contributed to 11 clean sheets in 23 games and led USC to the Big Ten Conference regular-season title and the quarterfinals of the NCAA tournament.
 She was named first-team All-Big Ten and first-team All-American after her senior season.